JavierSegoviaCordoba/semver-gradle-plugin/README.md

 An example can be setting the extension prefix to `v` in a specific project and the last tags in the last commit are: `1.0.0` and `v3.0.1`.
 The project version is `v3.0.1`.

+In order to improve the performance on large repositories with a lot of commits, it is possible to limit the number of commits to be checked via `commitsMaxCount`.
+By default, it is `-1` which means that all commits are checked.

+`semver` contains `commits: Provider<List<Commit>>` to get the commits in the current branch and the associated tags to each one which can be useful in some use cases.

 #### `semver.tagPrefix` project property via CLI or `gradle.properties` file